 Spinach is an incredibly nutritious vegetable that is loaded with vitamins, minerals, and antioxidants.
 It is a great source of vitamin A, vitamin C, and iron.
 It also contains vitamin K, magnesium, manganese, folate, potassium, calcium, and zinc.
 It is incredibly low in calories and fat-free.
 Spinach provides a wide range of health benefits including improved digestion and blood sugar control.
 It can also help reduce inflammation and boost the immune system.
 Additionally, spinach is rich in antioxidants that help protect the body from free radical damage.
 This leafy green vegetable can be eaten raw or cooked in many different dishes for added flavor and nutrition.

-See also What is stinging nettle Plant
+See also What is saucer magnolia tree Plant

 Eating spinach regularly can help keep your bones strong due to its high levels of calcium.
 Calcium helps build strong bones and teeth by increasing their density over time.
 Spinach also has high levels of folate which is important for pregnant women as it helps prevent birth defects in newborns.
 Additionally, its high levels of vitamin K can help reduce inflammation in the body which can help improve overall health.